 Deciding Whether to Go Public

 Some winners prefer to keep their identity private and continue with their lives as normally as possible, but others find it a burden to keep a secret.
-Visit the Publicity page to learn more about the pros and cons, and find out what previous winners have done.

 If you do opt for publicity, you will have to fulfil various media obligations, including a winner’s ceremony, during which your name will be released to the wider world and you will be asked questions about your life and plans for the money.